Kristian8606/esp32s3_audio_dsp/README.md

 * Test longer I2S lines and alternative buffer chips

 ## Important Notes

+*   The board is marked with U1,U2,U3,U4.
+This is important because each ESP32 is configured with different pins.
+(That is, if you put an ESP32 on the board with the U1 socket marked, you need to specify it in Menuconfig before compilation so that the esp can use the corresponding GPIOs).
 *	Passthrough Mode should ONLY be used on U1 (Main ESP32-S3)
 *	U2/U3/U4 should always apply FIR filtering to avoid incorrect frequency playback
 *	Ensure proper grounding and separate power supplies for best audio quality